Nyazura: History

-Socioeconomic outlook

 In addition to being a booking off station for the railways, Nyazure developed into a service center for the commercial farming enterprises that were developed around it in the 1950s.
 The old "Farmers Co-op" store (referred to as "Big Store") was constructed in this period and continued to serve as the farmers' supply center well into the 1980s.
 Over the same period, Nyazure became the administrative center for Tsungwesi Rural Council which served the then Commercial farming sector.
-From the 1950s to the 1960s Nyazure was the base for the Margolis family's trading enterprise which extended over most of Chiduku and Buhera Tribal Trust Lands (Communal Lands) where they purchased grain and groundnuts from the small scale growers.
-Most of the buildings in the settlement were developed during this period.
-The development of the Harare-Mutare By-pass to the east of the settlement in the 1960s appeared to have taken the "wind out of the settlement's life" as road traffic which used to pass through it was diverted away.
-Most of the services that were previously provided from the settlement could also be provided from Rusape.

-New life has been injected into Nyazura over the past twenty years with the designation of agro-residential plots and a new residential suburb to the south of the settlement.
 A Central Business District (CBD) has also been designated between the old settlement and the main Harare-Mutare road.
 A number of private entrepreneurs have already started developing various business outlets in the area.
 The settlement also serves a much larger farming population following the land redistribution programme which has seen all the commercial farming properties around it sub-dived to accommodate previously landless locals.